chrisgrobauskas/chrisgrobauskas.github.io/_posts/2023-07-02-generated-pipelines.markdown

 - Second, ```gitlab_jinja()``` is called to set up Jinja and call ```render()```
 - Finally, output is written to a stdout or a file

 Here is the code in its entirety.
-If you prefer you can view the code in the gitlab project [here](https://gitlab.com/grobauskas/pipeline-welder).
+If you prefer, you can view the code in the gitlab project [here](https://gitlab.com/grobauskas/pipeline-welder).

 {% highlight Python %}
 import argparse